 Ensuring good website security is one of the most important things any online businesses needs to do.
 Or when looking at the statistics, most people feel securing their website is something they ‘should’ do but haven’t quite gotten around to it yet—or simply don’t know how.

-According to this report by astra security, 62% of Magento webstores have at least one ongoing security issue.
+According to astra security, 62% of Magento webstores have at least one ongoing security issue.
 Anything from running outdated versions, to missing security patches, having an unhidden administrator page, and other generally unsafe website practices.

 The data also shows that 85% of eCommerce websites that have their security breached operate on Magento.
 Of course, with Magento being an overwhelmingly popular Ecommerce platform, it makes sense that most compromised webstores are running on it.
 After all, most security breaches occur because of avoidable weaknesses in website security and general user error, rather than being the fault of Magento itself.